Python Throw Exception | Tips for Python Custom Exception

 In this snippet, we define a new exception type named CustomError that inherits from the Exception class.
 We then raise and catch this custom exception in a try/except block.

 When creating custom exceptions, it’s advisable to provide meaningful names for your exceptions and to define a docstring for each exception that explains when it should be raised.
-It’s also a good practice to define custom exceptions in a separate module or file, especially if they’re used across multiple modules.
+For more good practices on inheritance in Python, check out this detailed manual.

 While we’ve journeyed through the core concepts of exceptions in Python, there’s a vast landscape yet to be explored.
 Let’s dive deeper into some advanced topics and resources that can further bolster your understanding and application of exceptions in Python.